Arnie09/Download-Manager/Readme.md

 Thats all the extennsions supported as of now.

 Add this script to the startup folder of the OS to start the script on boot.
+Add the path of your download folder in the pathToDownloadFolder.in file